grafana/thema/docs/go-quickstart.md

 thema lineage init empty --name ship > ship.cue
 ```

-This command will genearte an empty lineage named `ship` and store the output in a file named `ship.cue`.
+This command will generate an empty lineage named `ship` and store the output in a file named `ship.cue`.
 The generated lineage looks like below

 ```cue
 package ship